briantran98/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp supports registering and logging users onto the service.
+Application is encrypted with bcrypt and cookie-sessions.

 ## Final Product